Jacobi Coordinates on Hyper-tori and Geometric Factors in the Volume Dependencies: Geometric Factors on hyper-tori

-and $\kappa^*$ are subleading breakup channels.
-We assume these $\kappa^*$ are well separated from the leading $\kappa$ for simplicity and it is easy to add additional channels.
-Eq.~\eqref{eq:overlap} in our new Jacobi lattice system now reads:
+where $\kappa^*$ denotes the subleading breakup channels.
+We assume these $\kappa^*$ are well separated from the leading $\kappa$ for simplicity.
+The intrinsic fragment states $\mathcal A_{A-C}$ and $\mathcal A_C$ are normalized to unity, and $\psi$ is the cluster-relative factor for one representative microscopic embedding; its asymptotic coefficient defines $C_0$.
+If several channel components have comparable asymptotic scales, the leading energy shift is a sum over those components, each with its own overlap normalization and geometric factor.
+Eq.~\eqref{eq:overlap} in the Jacobi lattice representation now reads: